peachiiiiii/https-github.com-usnistgov-REFPROP-cmake/README.md

 REM Call this script like: build_dll.bat 32
 REM for a 32-bit build, or build_dll.bat 64 for a 64-bit build

-REM --- THESE ARE THE PATHS YOU MAY NEED MODIFY --- set PATH_32BIT=D:\Software\mingw-w64\i686-7.2.0-posix-dwarf-rt_v5-rev0\mingw32\bin set PATH_64BIT=D:\Software\mingw-w64\x86_64-7.2.0-posix-seh-rt_v5-rev0\mingw64\bin set FORTRAN_PATH=R:/FORTRAN
+REM --- THESE ARE THE PATHS YOU MAY NEED TO MODIFY --- set PATH_32BIT=D:\Software\mingw-w64\i686-7.2.0-posix-dwarf-rt_v5-rev0\mingw32\bin set PATH_64BIT=D:\Software\mingw-w64\x86_64-7.2.0-posix-seh-rt_v5-rev0\mingw64\bin set FORTRAN_PATH=R:/FORTRAN